 At the end of the ceremony, you will need to stand as the Academic Procession leaves the auditorium.
 The auditorium doors will open when the procession has left the hall.

-Note: You do not receive your award certificate at the ceremony - see our Award Certificates page for details of when you will receive your certificate.
+Note: You do not receive your award certificate at the ceremony - see our Results and awards page for details of when you will receive your certificate.

 Reception after the ceremony

 After your ceremony, there will be a drinks reception for you and your guests.

 You may bring your own camera or video camera to the ceremony, but please be considerate of those sitting around you if photographing or filming during the event.
 Professional photographs and a film of the ceremony will be available to purchase after the ceremony.